 The Board and individual Board members may access information and seek independent advice as considered necessary to fulfil their relevant Board duties and responsibilities.
 The Board and individual Board members will be entitled to:

-- access senior executives via the Board Chairperson or CEO to discuss Board matters or request relevant additional information - independent professional advice at Seqwater's expense with the prior approval of the Board Chairperson.
+- access senior executives via the Board Chairperson or CEO to discuss Board matters or request relevant additional information - independent professional advice at Segwater's expense with the prior approval of the Board Chairperson.

-Board members should share relevant information and advice received with the other Board members where appropriate.
+Board members share relevant information and advice received with the other Board members where appropriate.

-3.3 Board Committees
+3.3 Board committees

 The Board has established three standing committees to assist in the effective discharge of its responsibilities.
 Each committee has a Board-approved charter setting out their roles and responsibilities, membership and structure.
-Copies of the respective charters are available on Seqwater's website www.seqwater.com.au and are linked below.
+Copies of the respective charters are available on Segwater's website and are linked below.

-For each committee, details of membership, number of meetings held, and renumeration paid are in Seqwater's Annual Report 2022-23.
+For each committee, details of membership, number of meetings held and renumeration paid are published every year in Seqwater's Annual Report.